A Real Customer Dispute That Escalated Fast

-This is a real letter of a real dispute from a real customer who was really upset.
+This is a real letter from a real dispute involving a real customer who was genuinely upset.

 The content is real.
-(The content inside the parenthesis is not.)
+(The content inside the parentheses is not.)

 “Good Day, Mr. Sales Manager (Who every car dealer has had at one point or another),

 I am writing concerning the white 2014 Hyundai Sonata that I own with my wife.
 Throughout this whole situation, I have remained silent.
 (He had not been silent at this dealership, as I later discovered.
-He had complained to a lot of managers who did not escalate the situation appropriately or bring the problem to a conclusion.)
-I can’t anymore as I feel you and the dealership are giving my wife and thus me, the run around.
-(This appeared to be true.)
+He had complained to multiple managers who failed to escalate or resolve the issue.)
+I can’t anymore as I feel you and the dealership are giving my wife and me the runaround.
+(This appeared to be accurate.)
 It’s my opinion that Deangelo, a salesman, and possibly the service department perpetrated a fraud and now you are perpetuating fraud.
-(Not exactly, but I listened to the story.)
+(Not exactly, but I listened carefully to the full story.)
 I do not need to go into details.
 We all know them.
-Not only has it ruined our credit – I’m driving a 1994 vehicle, with no expectations of getting financed for a newer vehicle with my current credit score – it has also put us under a mental and financial strain to have 2 car payments.
+Not only has it ruined our credit — I’m driving a 1994 vehicle, with no expectation of being financed for a newer one — it has also placed us under severe mental and financial strain due to carrying two car payments.
 (Mostly true.)
-While all of this was done by individuals, they were employed by you making you equally responsible and liable.
+While these actions were taken by individuals, they were employed by you, making you equally responsible and liable.
 You leave me no choice.
-If this matter is not resolved amicably between us by very soon, we will refer this matter to the Commonwealth’s Attorney’s Office for investigation and possible prosecution.
-(He was very serious about the criminal charge aspect of this.)
+If this matter is not resolved amicably very soon, we will refer it to the Commonwealth’s Attorney’s Office for investigation and possible prosecution.
+(He was very serious about the criminal aspect.)
 We will also consider retaining an attorney for possible civil litigation.”

-In short, this dealer had recently sold the customer the Hyundai and he was $7000 upside down plus a blown transmission with an estimated $5000 repair (adding insult to injury).
-He tried to trade it in at multiple dealerships, but was clearly unable.
+In short, this dealer had recently sold the customer the Hyundai.
+The customer was approximately $7,000 upside down and had a blown transmission with an estimated $5,000 repair (adding insult to injury).
+He attempted to trade the vehicle at multiple dealerships but was unsuccessful.

-Remember, Deangelo?
-He “helped” the customer buy an additional vehicle from the dealer based on additional promises.
-(This was “the fix.”)
-Those promises were not very realistic.
-Let’s just say he didn’t act in a straight-forward manner most dealerships would hope for.
+Remember Deangelo?
+He “helped” the customer purchase an additional vehicle from the same dealer based on further promises.
+(This was presented as “the fix.”)
+Those promises were unrealistic at best.
+Let’s just say he did not act in a straightforward manner that most dealerships would expect or tolerate.

 They called me in.